-Hearing Formats
+Hearing Formats:

-The TARB will hear protests in one of four ways: in person, by affidavit, by telephone, or video conference call.
+The TARB will hear protests in one of four ways: in person, by affidavit, by telephone conference call, or by videoconference.

-In-person hearings are available if requested in writing at TCAD offices at 850 E. Anderson Lane.
-Property/Property Tax Consults will be notified 15 days prior to the hearing as required by the Texas Property Tax Code Sec.
+Property owners or their agents will be notified 15 days prior to the hearing as required by the Texas Property Tax Code Sec.
 41.46(a).
-The TARB will schedule as soon as practicable.
+The TARB will schedule hearings as soon as practicable.